peterdyson/Senior-Project/README.md

 ######May 24, 2016

 Today I did a lot of things.
 First I set up a way to remove the overlay but for some reason it doesn't work right.
 Then I tried to change the app launch picture but my computer ran out of memory and froze when I tried to upload the picture I wanted.
 So I tried again and it froze again.
 So I don't think I'll be able to change my app selector.

+######May 26, 2016

+Finishing off the background and being done with the project!
+Overall this has been a fun experience but not sure I would ever try to do something like this again.
+Going in knowing nothing made everything way harder than it should have been.